 The 212(e) rule does not prevent an exchange visitor from applying for a tourist visa or other student category.

-HSU’s immigration advisors in the Center for International Programs may provide general information only, but students will need to obtain immigration advice from their program sponsor.
+Humboldt’s immigration advisors at International Programs/CEEGE may provide general information only, but students will need to obtain immigration advice from their program sponsor.

 Examples of these violations include:

 - Failure to pursue a full course of study without prior authorization from an academic and immigration advisor.

 - Failure to seek a correction of the SEVIS record within 120 days of committing a minor infraction.

 Some violations of regulations automatically lead to termination of J-1 status.
 Record correction or reinstatement is not available in these circumstances: